-The other half of the BRCA mutation is that you also have an increased lifetime risk of ovarian cancer, about a 54% chance.
+The other half of the BRCA mutation is that you also have an increased lifetime risk of ovarian cancer.

 For now, I get yearly ultrasounds to check my ovaries and make sure they're healthy.
 If my doctor sees something concerning, I get a CA125 cancer antigen blood test and go back every six weeks for follow-up ultrasounds until the spot goes away.
 So far, it's only been cysts.
-Unfortunately, insurance only covers one of these ultrasounds a year, so any follow-ups I have to get end up being $300 out of pocket each time.
+Unfortunately, insurance only covers one of these ultrasounds a year, so any follow-ups I have to get usually cost me $300 out of pocket each time.
 Gotta love American healthcare.

-Around age 35, I'll have my ovaries and fallopian tubes removed.
+By age 45 I'll have my ovaries and fallopian tubes removed.
 This procedure is called a prophylactic bilateral salpingo-oophorectomy— what a mouthful.
-I'll be working on pronouncing that correctly for the next 7 years.
+It took me a few years but I think I'm finally able to pronounce it correctly.

 Curious About Your Own Health?